trickstercache/helm-charts/index.md

 Trickster is an HTTP Reverse Proxy Cache and Time Series Database Accelerator.

+This is where Trickster hosts its Kubernetes Helm Charts.
+For more information about Kubernetes, see <https://kubernetes.io>.
+For more information about Helm, see <https://helm.sh>.

 Our main repo, including documentation, is at <https://github.com/Comcast/trickster>.

 Trickster is Open Source Software, licensed under the Apache 2.0 License